People starting a business often ask whether they should have a Shareholders' Agreement.

 Such provisions may sound fair and may produce a rough form of justice for two corporations with equal buying power.
 However, where one party is (or becomes) impecunious the provision may allow the financially stronger to buy the shares of the weaker at a considerable undervalue if he cannot raise the funds to buy.

-This Fact Sheet has so far described provisions which are frequently included in the Articles of Association.
+This page has so far described provisions which are frequently included in the Articles of Association.

 The Articles represent a contract between the shareholders.
 It can be changed by a 75% vote of those shareholders but subject to well-established rights designed to protect the minority from being unfairly treated.